cliffordlab/ICG_OSToolbox/ICG_Annotation/readme.md

 ![](ICMAA_gif/2_Launch_ICMAA_r.gif)

 ### 3. Folder selection and loading record
-Use button`Select Records Folder` to select folder "Ensemble_Averaged_ECG_ICG" which contains four EA ECG_ICG records.
+Use button`Select Records Folder` to select folder **Ensemble_Averaged_ECG_ICG** which contains four EA ECG_ICG records.
 While selecting folder, the pop up window will not show files because we are selecting the folder and not the files.
 The four records will be visible in `Records` listbox.
 Select record from the list box and use `Load Record` to load EA ECG and ICG record in ICMAA.
 The top window will show EA ECG signal and bottom window will show EA ICG signal.

 ![](ICMAA_gif/3_Select_load_r.gif)